dentarg/auth0-blog/_posts/2018-04-26-whatsnewinreact163.markdown

 export default App;
 ```

-In the code above, there is a provider, `<MyProvider />`that houses the state and renders a Context provider.
+In the code above, there is a provider, `<MyProvider />`, that houses the state and renders a Context provider.

 The Context provider provides the ability to render children components as evident in the `<App />` component.
-We just simply called the consumer, `<MyContext.Consumer />` in the Animal component to render the data we needed.
+We simply called the consumer, `<MyContext.Consumer />`, in the Animal component to render the data we needed.
 This is more organized, and avoids the case of _props drilling hell_!

 {% include asides/react.markdown %}

 ## Conclusion

-_ React 16_ has been on a roller-coaster.
+_React 16_ has been on a roller-coaster.
 And it's amazing how ReactJS is becoming more of a way of life than a library, in my opinion.

 Have you upgraded to _React 16.3_ yet?
 What are your thoughts?
 Let me know in the comments section! 😊